OpenEvalProject/evals/manuscripts/elife-39856/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/39856/elife-39856-fig7-v2.jpg)

 **Figure 7.:** Genome-wide significant disease SNPs from the GWAS catalog are plotted against the amount of lifespan variance explained (LVE), with disease-protective alleles signed positively when increasing lifespan and signed negatively when decreasing lifespan.
 SNPs with limited evidence of an effect on lifespan are greyed out: an FDR cut-off of 1.55% is applied simultaneously across all diseases, allowing for one false positive among all significant SNPs.
 Secondary pleiotropic SNPs (i.e. those associating more strongly with another one of the diseases, as assessed by PheWAS in UK Biobank) are coloured to indicate the main effect on increased lifespan seems to arise elsewhere.
 Of these, turquoise SNPs show one or more alternative disease associations in the same direction and at least twice as strong (double Z statistic – see Detailed Materials and methods) as the principal disease, while brown SNPs show one or more significant associations with alternative disease in the opposite direction that explains the negative association of the disease-protective SNP with lifespan.
 The variance explained by all SNPs in black is summed (∑LVE) by disease.
 Annotated are the gene, cluster of genes, or cytogenetic band near the lead SNPs.
 The Y axis has been capped to aid legibility of SNPs with smaller LVE: SNPs near APOE pass this cap and are represented by triangles.
-See Figure 7—source data 1 for the full list of disease SNP associations.10.7554/eLife.39856.023Figure 7—source data 1.Genome-wide significant disease SNPs from the GWAS catalog are listed with the amount of lifespan variance explained (LVE), with disease-protective alleles signed positively when increasing lifespan and signed negatively when decreasing lifespan.
-SNPs with limited evidence of an effect on lifespan are greyed out: an FDR cut-off of 1.55% is applied simultaneously across all diseases, allowing for one false positive among all significant SNPs.
-Secondary pleiotropic SNPs (i.e. those associating strongly with another one of the diseases, as assessed by PheWAS in UK Biobank) are coloured, as less relevant to the disease in question.
-Of these, turquoise SNPs show one or more alternative disease associations in the same direction and at least twice as strong (double Z statistic) as the principal disease, while brown SNPs show one or more significant associations with alternative disease in the opposite direction that explains the negative association of the disease-protective SNP with lifespan.
-Of specific interest is the SNP near MAGI3, which is reported as a breast cancer SNP but associates more strongly with CVD in UK Biobank and shows no evidence of sex-specific effects on lifespan.
-However, we do not classify it as a CVD SNP as its main effect on lifespan is likely due to protection from autoimmune disease by a nearby missense variant (rs6679677_C, r2 > 0.6, 95% CI log OR type one diabetes –0.74 to –0.46 (Cooper et al., 2008); rheumatoid arthritis −0.66 to −0.50 (Raychaudhuri et al., 2008), and carrying these diseases can reduce life expectancy up to 13 years (Myllykangas-Luosujärvi et al., 1995; Livingstone et al., 2015).
-Similarly, the HLA-DQA1 locus also associates most strongly with autoimmune disease and is therefore absent from the analysis.
-At or near – Gene, cluster of genes, or cytogenetic band in close proximity to lead variant.
-Chr – Chromosome.
-Position – Base-pair position on chromosome (build GRCh37).
-A1 – Allele protecting from disease or disease risk factors.
-Freq1 – Frequency of the disease-protective allele in the discovery + replication sample.
-Years – Years of lifespan gained for carrying one copy of the A1 allele.
-P – P value for association with lifespan under CES assumption (left), P value for genome-wide significant association with disease as reported in the GWAS catalog (right).
-Q – Benjamini-Hochberg FDR-corrected P value for association with lifespan.
-LVE – Lifespan variance explained, signed positively when A1 increases lifespan and negative when A1 decreases lifespan.
-Pleiotropic – SNP shows evidence of pleiotropy, see definition above.
-Trait – Disease trait reported in GWAS catalog.
-Beta1 – log OR for having the reported disease, or unit increase in risk factors associated with disease, per copy of A1 allele.
-PMID – PubMed identification number of the study reporting the disease association.
-Z estimates – Z statistic for association with disease in unrelated, Gen. British UK Biobank samples.
-Missing statistics indicate the SNP is not present in the CES meta-analysis summary statistics and its LVE has been imputed from the closest proxy (min. r2 > 0.9) or proxies if equally close.
+See Figure 7—source data 1 for the full list of disease SNP associations.

 Together, the disease loci included in our study with significant effects on lifespan explain 0.95 years2, or less than 1% of the phenotypic variance of lifespan of European parents in UK Biobank (123 years2), and around 5% of the heritability.

-## Cell type and pathway enrichment
+### Cell type and pathway enrichment

 We used stratified LD-score regression to assess whether cell type-specific regions of the genome are enriched for lifespan variants.
 As this method derives its power from SNP heritability, we limited the analysis to genomically British individuals in UK Biobank, which showed the lowest heterogeneity and the highest SNP heritability.
 At an FDR < 5%, we find enrichment in SNP heritability in five categories: two histone and two chromatin marks linked to male and female foetal brain cells, and one histone mark linked to the dorsolateral prefrontal cortex (DLPC) of the brain.
 Despite testing other cell types, such as heart, liver, and immune cells, no other categories are statistically significant after multiple testing correction (Supplementary file 4).